 We’re now living in a world where you can check the weather forecast even a month prior to plan your outdoor activities.
 Especially when visiting a patch, it’s important to do so because who wants to get wet in the rain and having your shoes soaked in muddy ground and end up sulking all day?
 It doesn’t mean you can’t visit a patch on a gloomy day.
 In fact, it depends on what you want to do when you’re there.
 If you plan on taking photos, going on a bright sunny day with no clouds in sight may not be the right day.

-Experience: Well, I didn’t exactly dress for comfort or I kind of did, it’s just that the ground was a little soft as it rained the day before.
+Well, I didn’t exactly dress for comfort or I kind of did, it’s just that the ground was a little soft as it rained the day before.
 I was balancing on the balls of my feet the whole day as I didn’t want the heel of my boots sinking into the ground.
 My boots were only a week old when I wore them, what was I thinking wearing them to a pumpkin patch?
+I definitely looked boujee here, don’t I?

 Packing food is always an option, paying for food is another.
 I decided to go with the latter.
 Didn’t regret it!

-Experience: Aside from the corn, I had the seasonal food – pumpkin pie, apple cider doughnuts and hot chocolate.
-Added corndog to the meal too and I’ve been craving for it ever since.
+Aside from the corn, I had the seasonal food – pumpkin pie, apple cider doughnuts and hot chocolate.
+Added corn dog to the meal too and I’ve been craving for it ever since.
 There was a variety of farm food at Hanks – soft serve ice cream, doughnuts, pies, kettle corn etc.

-Gift shops are where you can find unique, handmade items.
+can be found at gift shops that are usually unique, handmade items.
 So when I think of a gift shop in a pumpkin patch, I would think that it’ll be full of pumpkins, wreaths, Halloween ornaments and of course, there’ll be food.
-It’s one of the best place to find home decorations for fall.
 Imagine a pretty fall wreath hanging on your door.